Volvo · SUV · 2026

 Cons

-- Third row is kids-only territory
+- Third row is tight for adults

 Value for Money